Chesa Boudin: Recall election

 A second campaign, The Safer SF Without Boudin pro-recall campaign, raised 83,487 signatures, a sufficient number.
 The recall election was held on June 7, 2022.
-The campaign was led by former San Francisco Democratic Party County Central Committee chair Mary Jung, but Boudin's supporters have asserted, based on the campaign's sources of funding, that the campaign was largely a Republican effort to remove him from power.
-In the run-up to the recall, Scott Shafer for KQED suggested both Boudin's policies and his personality may have played a role in motivating voters.
-On June 7, 2022, Boudin was recalled with 55% of voters supporting his removal.
-A special election will be held in November to decide who will complete Boudin's term through 2023.
+The campaign was led by former San Francisco Democratic Party County Central Committee chair Mary Jung, but Boudin and his supporters asserted, based on the campaign's sources of funding, that the campaign was largely a Republican effort to remove him from power.
+Despite Boudin's claims, the recall campaign was publicly led by Democrats.
+83% of donors to the campaign were from Democratic-registered voters or no-party-preference voters, with over 80% of donations coming from local San Franciscans.
+A February 2022 poll commissioned by the recall campaign indicated that two-thirds of Democrats were in favor of the recall.
+In the run-up to the recall, Scott Shafer for KQED radio suggested both Boudin's policies and his personality may have played a role in motivating voters.
+On June 7, 2022, Boudin was successfully recalled with 55% of voters supporting his removal.